 Logical Reasoning TestIn this test you are presented with a series of diagrams that follow a logical pattern.
 You have to identify this and select the next item in the sequence.
 There are five different options to choose from and only one of them is the correct answer.
 There are 24 questions in this test and you have 25 minutes to complete it.
 The best way to get a grip on these tests is to practice taking similar ones that give you a thorough understanding of the underlying concepts behind them.
 At JobTestPrep we have many such tests that by taking will give you the best chance of success in the real thing.

 Morgan Stanley InterviewIf you have been successful at the previous stages of the Morgan Stanley recruitment process, you will be invited to take part in a Morgan Stanley telephone interview.
 This is a 45 minute competency based interview and you will have to demonstrate a real desire to work for Morgan Stanley at the same time.
 Some example questions include:

 - Please give me an example of when you had an idea that was different from the rest of your team.
 How did you deal with this?

 - Please explain any complex concept of your choice in simple terms.

 - Tell me about a time when you had to deal with a difficult task and the steps you took to accomplish the task.

 - Why did you apply to Morgan Stanley?

-You will also get asked on your chosen division in more detail including points about what it entails, who are the regulatory bodies, and things similar to this.
+You are also asked questions on your chosen division in more detail including points about what it entails, or who are the regulatory bodies.